£10 Off Orders Over £250 (Inc Vat)

 Step 1: Prepare the Area

-Remove curtains or blinds from the window to ensure clear access.
-Clean the frame and surrounding area thoroughly to remove dirt, dust, and grease.
-Use a cloth or sponge with soapy water or white spirits to do this.
+Clean the frame and surrounding area thoroughly to remove dirt, dust, and grime.
+Use a soft cloth with soapy water or white spirits to do this.
+Allow the cleaned area to dry completely before proceeding.

 Step 2: Find Draughts

 Carefully inspect your window to locate any gaps where the frame meets the wall, as well as gaps between the frame and the glass.
-It's crucial to identify all the points where draughts might be coming through.

 Step 3: Apply Masking Tape